instana/openapi/spec/descriptions/tagSyntheticSettings.md

       and WebpageScript.
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
     - **markSyntheticCall** Flag used to control if HTTP calls will be marked as synthetic calls/endpoints in Instana backend, so they can be ignored when calculating service and application KPIs, users can also check "Hide Synthetic Calls" checkbox to hide/show them in UI.
+    - **retries** An integer type from 0 to 2, 0 by default.
+      It indicates how many attempts (max 10) will be allowed to get a successful connection (not necessarily a successful result).
+      Failures like socket hangups, gateway timeouts, and DNS lookup fails cause retires, but 404's 400's, do not.
+    - **retryInterval** The time interval between retries in seconds.
+The default is 1s, max is 10s.
+    - **timeout** The timeout to be used by the PoP playback engines running the test.
+Values in integer followed by time unit (ms, s, m).
+If timeout is not provided the playback engine will use its own timeout value.
     - **XXXConfiguration** The configuration corresponding to the syntheticType.
 Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, and WebpageScriptConfiguration.
 Right now, only HTTPActionConfiguration and HTTPScriptConfiguration are supported.